-Several researchers have demonstrated the utility of fine-tuning CNNs for biomedical image analysis, but they only performed one-time fine-tuning, that is, simply fine-tuning a pre-trained CNN once with all available training samples involving no active selection processes (e.g.,~\cite{chen2015automatic, schlegl14, chen15, Gustavo15,shin15,Gao15,margeta15,tajbakhsh2016convolutional}).
-To our knowledge, our proposed method is among the first to integrate active learning into fine-tuning CNNs in a continuous fashion to make CNNs more amicable for biomedical image analysis with an aim to cut annotation cost dramatically.
-Compared with conventional active learning, our method, summarized as Alg.~\ref{alg:AFT}, offers eight advantages: \begin{enumerate}[noitemsep] \item Starting with a completely empty labeled dataset, requiring no seed labeled candidates (see Alg.~\ref{alg:AFT}); \item Incrementally improving the learner through continuous fine-tuning rather than repeatedly re-training (see Sec.~\ref{sec:AFT}); \item Actively selecting most informative and representative candidates by naturally exploiting expected consistency among the patches within each candidate (see Sec.~\ref{sec:EntropyDiversity}); \item Computing selection criteria locally on a small number of patches within each candidates, saving computation time considerably (see Sec.~\ref{sec:EntropyDiversity}); \item Automatically handling noisy labels via majority selection (see Sec.~\ref{sec:Majority}); \item Autonomously balancing training samples among classes (see Sec.~\ref{sec:auto-balance} and Fig.~\ref{fig:BalanceRatio}); \item Combining newly selected candidates with misclassified candidates, eliminating easy samples to improve training efficiency, and focusing on hard samples to prevent catastrophic forgetting (see Sec.~\ref{sec:AFT}); \item Incorporating randomness in active selection to reach a near optimal trade-off between exploration and exploitation (see Sec.~\ref{sec:Randomness}). \end{enumerate} More importantly, our method has the potential to exert important impact on computer-aided diagnosis (CAD) in biomedical imaging, because the current regulations require that CAD systems be deployed in a ``closed'' environment, in which all CAD results be reviewed and errors if any be corrected by radiologists; as a result, all false positives are supposed to be dismissed and all false negatives supplied, an instant on-line feedback that may make CAD systems self-learning and improving possible after deployment given the continuous fine-tuning capability of our method.
+Several researchers have demonstrated the utility of fine-tuning CNNs for medical image analysis, but they only performed one-time fine-tuning; that is, simply fine-tuning a pre-trained CNN once with all available training samples, involving no active selection processes \citep{tajbakhsh2016convolutional,lu2017deep,esteva2017dermatologist,mormont2018comparison,ding2018deep,irvin2019chexpert,zhou2019models,chen2019med3d,tajbakhsh2019computer,ardila2019end}.
+To our knowledge, our proposed method is among the first to integrate active learning into fine-tuning CNNs in a continual fashion to make CNNs more amenable to medical image analysis, particularly with the intention of decreasing the efforts of annotation dramatically.
+Compared with conventional active learning, our method, summarized as Alg.~\ref{alg:ACFT}, offers eight {\bf advantages}: \begin{enumerate}[noitemsep] \item Our algorithm starts with a completely empty labeled dataset, requiring no seed-labeled samples (see Alg.~\ref{alg:ACFT}); \item Our algorithm actively selects the most informative and representative samples by naturally exploiting expected consistency among the patches within each sample (see Sec.~\ref{sec:selection_illustrated}); \item Our algorithm computes selection criteria locally on a small number of patches within each sample, saving considerable computation time (see Sec.~\ref{sec:entropy_diversity}); \item Our algorithm automatically handles noisy labels via majority selection (see Sec.~\ref{sec:majority_selection}); \item Our algorithm balances exploration and exploitation by incorporating randomness into active selection (see Sec.~\ref{sec:randomness}). \item Our algorithm incrementally improves the learner through continual fine-tuning rather than through repeated re-training (see Sec.~\ref{sec:observation_criteria}); \item Our algorithm focuses on hard samples, preventing catastrophic forgetting (see Sec.~\ref{sec:comparison_learning_strategies}); \item Our algorithm autonomously balances training samples among classes (see Sec.~\ref{sec:automatically_balancing} and \figurename~\ref{fig:balance_ratio}); \end{enumerate} More importantly, our method has the potential to positively impact computer-aided diagnosis (CAD) in medical imaging.
+The current regulations require that CAD systems be deployed in a ``closed'' environment, in which all CAD results are reviewed and errors, if any, must be corrected by radiologists.
+As a result, all false positives are dismissed and all false negatives are supplied, an instant on-line feedback process that makes it possible for CAD systems to be self-learning and self-improving after deployment given the continual fine-tuning capability of our method.